Insality/asset-store/README.md

 # Asset Store

 **Asset Store** - is an editor script for the [Defold](https://defold.com/) game engine.
-It provides a convenient way to browse, publish and install assets (editor scripts, Druid's widgets, and other resources) directly from the Defold editor interface.
+It provides a convenient way to browse, publish and install assets (Defold Dependencies, Druid Widgets, and other resources) directly from the Defold editor interface.

-All assets will be copied to your project automatically after installation, so you can adjust or change them easily.

 ## Features